Sheer beauty of the Carpathians

-The Godeanu is grazed more extensively than it was before, this means the shepherds who stay with their herds take over areas of those who left.
+The Godeanu was grazed more extensively than it had been before, this means the shepherds, who stay with their herds, take over areas of those who left.
 Miraculously I escaped couple of encounters with wild dogs on this day.

 Unlike yesterday, I did not meet a single tourist this day.
-The shepherds told me that only Czech hikers are visiting Godeanu range.
-While camping in the pass under Dobrii peak (1928) I managed to get online and read a message from a Pole Michal saying he was in the Cernei mountains I just came to.
-Unfortunately, the message was sent in the morning but it excited me that I am just one-day walk away from another guy who is making the trans-Carpathian hike (actually we were the only two thru-hikers of 2019).
+The shepherds told me that only Czech hikers are visiting the Godeanu range.
+While camping in the pass under Dobrii peak (1928) I managed to get online and read a message from a Pole Michal saying he had been in the Cernei mountains I just came to.
+Unfortunately, the message had been sent in the morning but it excited me that I am just one-day walk away from another guy who is making the trans-Carpathian hike (actually we were the only two thru-hikers of 2019).
 Michal started from Bratislava in April and I first came across him in Rodnei mountains refuge logbook where he was staying on 15th June while I came there on 21st July.
-His journey was much more extensive than mine.
+His journey was much more extensive than mine covering about 2600 km.

-Some spots were untouched by blueberry pickers so I needed to pay attention while having lunch (full nutrition powder with blueberries) not to make my cloths dirty.
+Some spots were untouched by blueberry pickers so I needed to pay attention while having lunch (as usual: full nutrition powder with blueberries) not to make my cloths dirty.

-My original plan was to continue through the Fertianu (1129) peak from Poiana Lunga valley but there seemed to be no footpath through abandoned pastures to the peak so I rather followed dusty road and came on the trail coming from the Prislop pass unnecessarily walking up and down.
+My original plan was to continue through the Fertianu (1129) peak from the Poiana Lunga settlement but there seemed to be no footpath through abandoned pastures to the peak so I rather followed a dusty road and came on the trail coming from the Prislop pass unnecessarily walking up and down.
 I almost missed the footpath to the valley near a beautiful village church.
-It was apparent that this part of Romania had been missing rain for weeks.
+Brown grass and dusty roads made apparent that this part of Romania had been missing rain for weeks.

-I was a bit nervous where to stay overnight in the Cerna river valley but there was nice camping spot right near the trail when I reached the river.
+I was a bit nervous where to stay overnight in the Cerna river valley but there was a nice camping spot right near the trail when I reached the river.
 Some celebration could be heard from a hotel on the other bank of the river and the temperature at 250m altitude was well above what was my down-filled sleeping bag constructed for so it was a bit difficult to fall asleep.

 After two baths I used the warm water to launder my shirt and continued to Băile Herculane town.
 On the way I dropped in the national park visitor center to see an exhibition about the area.
 The EU funded exhibition was poor but I could charge my gadgets there.
 When I was leaving an officer approached me and we started conversation.
 He was responsible for environmental education in the park but after few years he realized the way he did it does not work.
 Fortunately, his boss did not care as soon as he could deliver him photos of activities.
 He was very opened so I invited him to our place to get some inspiration in the field.
 While talking he also proved my idea that fireballs are probably the best defense towards wild dogs in the mountains.

-Michal, the Polish hiker I was in contact with reached Orsova 4:30 pm that day.
+Michał, the Polish hiker I was in contact with, reached Orşova 4:30 pm that day.
 I could have met him if not following further westwards.

-Back at home I would rather find a nice hidden place in the forest but here I preferred to camp near a road at area where logs are loaded on trucks, to be easily discovered by humans in case of emergency.
+Back at home I would rather find a nice hidden place in the forest but here I preferred to camp near a road at area where logs are loaded on trucks, to be easily discovered by humans in case of an emergency.
 I left my smartphone playing music throughout the evening to distract bears as these young forests with berries are safeheaven for them.
 Night was calm, only two or three times I could hear noise of a moving animal so I rang the jingles I kept close to me.
 Though it may sound strange, I felt the fear something unfortunate might happen to me during these last kilometres.

 Through the Banat highlands

 I wanted to make it to the Czech village of Rovensko on Thursday 22nd August and I knew the most difficult part of the trail lies just within the first 5 kilometres before I reach a marked tourist trail.
-However, the blue sky seemed so promising that I used the nearby stream to wash my socks and dived into the at about 8:30 am, an hour later than usually.
+However, the blue sky seemed so promising that I used the nearby stream to wash my socks and dived into the forest only at about 8:30 am, an hour later than usually.
 At first I followed loggers’ roads but they disappeared soon and I was walking in old virgin forest crossing fallen trees and elbowed my way through younger growth.
 No trails, no signs of human activity apart from newly planted growth at one place that was really difficult to cross.
 I could not imagine myself walking across Carpathians without the GPS in my smartphone.
-After an hour or so I came to what once was a forest road marked with “H” which as far as I understand means boundary between forest districts.
-It led me to recently deforested areas unintentionally turned into blackberry plantations and finally to a marked trail.
+After an hour or so I came to what once was a forest road marked with “H” which as far as I understand means boundary between forest districts in Romania.
+It led me to recently deforested areas unintentionally turned into blackberry plantations and finally to the marked trail.

-The tourist marking was Czech standard as it was made by Czech volunteers.
-Reaching the marked trail was a huge relief and enabled me to walk fast but at 11 am I knew I could hardly make it to Rovensko before evening.
+The tourist marking was Czech standard because it was made by Czech volunteers.
+Reaching the marked trail was a huge relief and enabled me to walk fast but at 11 am I knew I could hardly make it to Rovensko before the evening.

 I went through an operating anthracite quarry in the middle of nowhere and reached a strong stream – beautiful place for a lunch break.
 Unfortunately, I put my socks on a young tree to dry and left them there.
 Thus I lost the only socks that went with me all the way long from Moravia.

 I sneaked by a shepherd’s farm and found couple of others already abandoned as the grass was dry.
 The tracks told me they had probably left with their herds couple of days ago.
-At one point near an unnamed hill with nice view (picture above) the marking disappeared and I got feeling that it was intentionally destroyed by a shepherd whose farm it was passing by.
+At one point near an unnamed hill with nice view (picture above) the marking disappeared and I was suspicious that it had been intentionally destroyed by a shepherd whose farm it was passing by.
 I use the term “farm” because shepherds’ houses in this region were closed yards used to keep also other domestic animals – summer farms different from what could be seen in other parts of Romania.

-As I was coming closer to settled areas, I could see more and more old fruit orchards now turned into fruit forests.
+As I was coming closer to settled areas, I could see more and more abandoned old fruit orchards steadily turning into fruit forests.
 I even found my favorite old breed of Nancy mirabelle.
 About 13 kilometres before the Rovensko village the trail follows different way than is charted in the map and I lost my way near an abandoned quarry.
 It was the last time I was afraid of bears as I could see fresh tracks and signs of bear activity.

 Hearing Czech again